Ukraine fires 6 deputy defence ministers as heavy fighting continues in the east | Law-Order

 Six Ukrainian deputy defence ministers were fired Monday following the dismissal two weeks ago of Defence Minister Oleksii Reznikov in a corruption scandal, officials said, as heavy fighting continued in the east.

-Deputy defense ministers including Hanna Maliar, Vitalii Deyneha and Denys Sharapov, as well as the state secretary of the Ministry of Defence, Kostiantyn Vashchenko, were fired, according to the Telegram account of Taras Melnychuk, permanent representative of the Cabinet of Ministers.
+Russia claimed to have struck key Ukrainian facilities in air attacks overnight, hitting stores of Storm Shadow missiles and depleted uranium ammunition along with electronic intelligence centers and training facilities for Ukrainian military scouts.
+The deputy defence ministers fired included Hanna Maliar, Vitalii Deyneha and Denys Sharapov, as well as the state secretary of the Ministry of Defence, Kostiantyn Vashchenko, were fired, according to the Telegram account of Taras Melnychuk, permanent representative of the Cabinet of Ministers.

-Reznikov was removed earlier this month after a scandal involving the defense ministry's procurement of military jackets at three times their cost.
+Reznikov was removed earlier this month after a scandal involving the defence ministry's procurement of military jackets at three times their cost.
 Reznikov denied the allegations but resigned.

 Oleh Kiper, regional governor of Odesa, said a recreational facility in the town of Vylkovo was damaged in the attack but no casualties were immediately reported.
 Vylkovo, often referred to as the "Ukrainian Venice" because of its numerous canals, is located in the Danube delta on the border with Romania.